zerynth/docs/docs/reference/libs/espressif/esp32net/docs/examples.md

 ## Sniffer

-A simple example showing the capabilities of the wifi sniffer
+A simple example showing the capabilities of the wifi sniffer.